Once Around the World (2016/17)

 Ensemble version: April 9th, 2017, Lucerne Festival with the Lucerne Festival Academy Alumni, Mike Svoboda, conductor and narration.
 Commissioned by the Lucerne Festival

 Orchestra version: October 21st, 2017, Philharmonie Essen, NOW Festival, Jugendsinfonieorchester Bochum, Mike Svoboda, conductor and narration.
 Commissioned by the Philharmonie Essen.

 Recording of the premiere in Lucerne, April 9th, 2017

 Once Around the World fact sheetonce around the world_svoboda dt fact sheet 20171016.pdf (101.4 KiB)

 In the interplay of text, image and music

-Once around the world – an journey for both the eye and ear
+Once Around the World – an experience for the eyes and ears

-- amplification for the narrator and the gramophone
+- amplification for the narrator, film, and the gramophone